jeaaanius/jeaaanius/README.md

 </p>

 ## 🚀 About Me
 Hi, I'm Jean Limbo.
 An undergraduate student from the Philippines pursuing BS Computer Science with a Specialization in Software Engineering.
 A highly motivated individual and passionate Front End Developer with expertise in Adobe Creative Suite - Photoshop and Illustrator, HTML, and CSS who creates seamless UX and UI with creative yet functional designs.
-I've created over 5+ websites, including a Web and SMS-Based Information Dissemination system.
+I've created over 5+ websites, including a <a href="https://github.com/jeaaanius/eHanda"> Web and SMS-Based Information Dissemination system. </a>

 ### ✨ Quick Facts
 * 👨‍💻  I'm currently working <a href="https://www.netpoleons.com">@NSPH Inc.</a> as a Systems Engineer Intern.